nompute/node-mysql-pool/Readme.md

     * The number of connections to establish to the server.
 * `pool.Client`:
-    * If you do not want the npm version of node-mysql—e.g. because you forked and tweaked it for you purposes—you can supply a different `Client` object.
+    * If you do not want the npm version of node-mysql—e.g. because you forked and tweaked it for your purposes—you can supply a different `Client` object.
 * `pool.properties.xyz = undefined`:
     * Property `xyz` of the `Client` object.
       See the [original documentation](https://github.com/felixge/node-mysql/blob/master/Readme.md)